jonnyhoeven/justme.dev/README.md

 - Create request files in the `requests` folder, for example: [logseq.yaml](openai/request/logseq.yaml).
 - Run the `npm run docs:generate` command to generate the markdown files.
 - Or push to main to let the GitHub action do the work.
-- The OpenAI response will be saved in the `./openai/response` folder.
+- The OpenAI response will be saved in the [response](./openai/response-old) folder.
 - The generated markdown will be saved in a sub folder defined by `request type` using the same name as the request file and the suffix `.md`.
-- Delete corresponding `response` files to force the script to retrieve the data from `openai` again.
+- Rename/delete corresponding [response](./openai/response-old) files to force the script to retrieve data from `openai` again.